“Practice makes perfect”, goes the old saying, quite unhelpfully.

 If you notice that, say, your posture reverts to normal once you get farther down the practice list, go back and practice posture again.

-Focused practice is difficult to pull off on your own.
+Deliberate practice is difficult to pull off on your own.
 It takes a seasoned public speaker to figure out what your main speaking problems are, and which ones are the most important.
 Plus, it’s not always intuitive to know how to fix these problems.

 This website supplies you with a list of things to look for in your own public speaking.
 If I write a post on proper enunciation, for example, you could look out for it in your own speaking.

 In addition, you can always benefit from getting external feedback.
 Consider getting coaching from me.
 Everyone I’ve worked with so far has been very happy with the improvements in their speaking.